The Matador Review is an online literature and art quarterly based in Los Angeles.

-Founded in January of 2016, TMR began as a small team of three.
-Our purpose: to promote "alternative work" from both art and literature, and to encourage the new-wave of respect for online publications.
+Founded in January 2016, our purpose is to promote "alternative work" from both art and literature, and to encourage respect for online publications.
 In a world of print, we celebrate the digital decision.

 For us, "alternative" is a way of voice and experience.
 It is the distinction from what is conventional, and it advocates for a progressive attitude.
 The Matador Review binds itself to these tenets, fostering a habitat for the unfamiliar and unsung.

 For more information, here are a few interviews with The Matador Review:

 Angela Y Smith: Interview with Matador’s Editor in Chief, John Lachausse

 Duotrope: Editor Interview: Matador Review

 The Drowning Gull: An Interview with John Lachausse